shreyakejriwal02/SARO_CORE2023/README.md

 - Using the result we plot them in a gantt chart to see the movement of team from one place to other.
 We also use the top 5 results rather than just the first one due to different focus based on real time situation.
 ![image](https://github.com/shreyakejriwal02/SARO_CORE2023/assets/146780231/658aaa67-a14b-4b68-91db-0a6ace50f037)

 ## Known issues
+### Capacity curves instead of fragility Curves:
+Instead of prbabilistic fragility curves, it might be possible to simplify the building set into a SDOF model and apply the eartquake parameter as a demand spectrum for each building.
+It would better capture the nonlinear seismic behaviour of buildng materials and components, and take into accont the frequency parameters of the earthquake better.

+### Probabilistic Estimation of Lives not advisable for SAR scheduling
+Speaking of real data, it is important to take a step back... fragility curves are likely to provide a good estimatioon of PROBABLE damage states and injuries.
+This means that the larger the set of buildings in consideration, the closer the estimate.

+### Lack of Data Validation:
+The initial phase of the allocation process relies entirely on simulation results derived from Part A analysis.
+In real-world scenarios, this methodology may pose risks, potentially leading to the deployment of teams to unsuitable locations or overlooking buildings erroneously classified, thereby jeopardizing team safety.

+### Unforeseen Changes on Site:
+In a disaster scenario, the most significant factor is the continually changing dynamics on site.
+The situation evolves over time periods, necessitating a robust system capable of updating and adapting to the changing scenarios involving the site, teams, and resources.
+Eg. risk of secondary disasters, or critical rescue process.

+## More details
+For additional information on the process and research please check out the report in the report folder.

 ## Credits
 Bo Valkenburg, Brent Smeekes, Pavan Sathyamurthy, Shreya Kejriwal.